For the Brown EFI System

 • Fuel Pump Failure – Check Static Pressure

-• Fuel Pressure Regulator Failure (Check running Pressure
+• Fuel Pressure Regulator Failure (Check running Pressure)

-• 1 of the 2 injectors disconnected
+• 1 or more of the injectors disconnected

 • plug wire disconnected